captn3m0/ideas/README.md

 tough.
 There should be a standard guide that documents common terms so as to avoid confusion between various games using different translations for common boardgaming terms.

+## Probe the Great Indian Firewall

+The Great Indian Firewall is what blocks Indian Government websites from being accessed outside of India.
+This is bad for multiple reasons, including accessibility, archivability, and usability.
+There's multiple ways this is applied, inculding:

+1. GeoDNS based blocks (DNS resolves to a blocked IP outside India)
+2. IP Address based blocks (Requests from an ASN outside India are dropped)
+3. Block ASNs from Hosting Service Providers

+Take an existing corpus of Indian Government websites (such as [mine](https://gist.github.com/captn3m0/4f3da8f07fe884e62bfab3ac85616936))
+, and probe it in multiple ways to detect differences between the "normal response" (What you'd get from an Indian residential IP) and a "blocked response" (what you see from outside India).
+Take care to account for residential v/s cloud IPs, since those are commonly blocked.

+The outcome should be a self-updating report/dashboard that documents the various sites that are blocked outside India.

 ## A Practical MRNL Service (Mobile Number Revocation List)